hmhrex/Grav-MusicCard/README.md

-# Music Card - SoundCloud
+# Music Card

-## Info

-Place a Spotify or SoundCloud reference to an album or track in a markdown file and it will beautifully pull in the necessary data.
+Place a Spotify or SoundCloud link to an album or track in a markdown file and it will beautifully pull in the necessary data.

 This uses [jwilsson's Spotify Web API PHP library](https://github.com/jwilsson/spotify-web-api-php ) to interface with the Spotify API, [mptre's PHP SoundCloud library](https://github.com/mptre/php-soundcloud) to interface with the SoundCloud API, and [Lokesh's Color Thief](https://github.com/lokesh/color-thief/) to retrieve colors from the album artwork.